niyarrbarman/niyarrbarman.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# Bio

-Hi, I am Niyar R. Barman, an M2 student in Interactions de l’Informatique et des Mathématiques pour l’IA at Université de Toulouse.
-My work focuses on natural language processing with a particular interest in improving the reasoning abilities of large language models.
-In parallel, I am also engaged in mechanistic interpretability and developing my skills in CUDA programming ([read the log →](https://niyarrbarman.github.io/cuda/)).
+I am currently an M2 student in Interactions de l’Informatique et des Mathématiques pour l’IA at Université de Toulouse, advised by [Dr. Nicholas Asher](https://www.irit.fr/~Nicholas.Asher/).

+My research focuses on natural language processing, with a particular interest in improving the reasoning abilities of large language models.
 I am motivated by the intersection of theory and practice, designing models that not only perform well but also reason transparently.
+A few topics of recent interest are:

+**Reasoning**
+    Enhancing the logical and mathematical reasoning capabilities of large language models to ensure they are robust and reliable.

+**Mechanistic Interpretability**
+    Investigating the internal mechanisms of models to understand how they arrive at their predictions.

+**High-Performance Computing**
+    Developing efficient implementations and optimizations using CUDA and Triton ([read the log →](https://niyarrbarman.github.io/cuda/)).

 I am open to research and industry opportunities starting after July 2026.
 You can reach out to me at: niyar-r.barman[at]utoulouse[.]fr

 # 🔥 News
 - *Sept 2025*: &nbsp;🎉🎉 Started Masters in Université de Toulouse, France